jsaji/SS2B_Backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Connecting to the live db
+Download db_link.txt from 41096_SPR_Wednesday/W12/Files and place in proctor-api/proctorapi
+It is already included in .gitignore but please be mindful and DO NOT commit this file to a public github repo.

 ## Running the API locally
 Execute the following bash command from the project root folder to start the API server on `localhost:5000/api/`.
 Note you need to have Python and all dependencies installed first.
 ```bash
 python appserver.py
 ```

 ## Making database migrations using SQLAlchemy ORM
 Create an initial migration file to translate the classes in models.py to SQL that will generate corresponding tables